Mini-Conf/Mini-Conf/templates/content/call-for-papers.md

-Call for papers coming soon!

-## CHIL 2020 CFP (abridged)
+## ACM-CHIL 2020 CFP (abridged)

 The ACM Conference on Health, Inference, and Learning (CHIL) solicits work across a variety of disciplines, including machine learning, statistics, epidemiology, health policy, operations, and economics.
-CHIL 2020 invites submissions touching on topics focused on relevant problems affecting health.
+ACM-CHIL 2020 invites submissions touching on topics focused on relevant problems affecting health.
 Specifically, authors are invited to submit 8-10 page papers (with unlimited pages for references) to each of the tracks described below.

-To ensure that all submissions to CHIL are reviewed by a knowledgeable and appropriate set of reviewers, the conference is divided into tracks and areas of interest.
+To ensure that all submissions to ACM-CHIL are reviewed by a knowledgeable and appropriate set of reviewers, the conference is divided into tracks and areas of interest.
 Authors will select exactly one primary track and area of interest when they register their submissions, in addition to one or more sub-disciplines.

-Track chairs will oversee the reviewing process.
-In case you are not sure which track your submission fits under, feel free to contact the track or PC chairs for clarification.
+Track Chairs will oversee the reviewing process.
+In case you are not sure which track your submission fits under, feel free to contact the track or PC Chairs for clarification.
 The PC Chairs reserve the right to move submissions between tracks and/or areas of interest if the PC believes that a submission has been misclassified.

 #### Important dates

-_Note that although CHIL 2020 was held in July, the CFP timelines targeted an initial conference date in early April.
+_Note that although ACM-CHIL 2020 was held in July, the CFP timelines targeted an initial conference date in early April.
 The conference was delayed by the COVID-19 pandemic, but the proceedings were not._

 - Submissions due – January 13, 2020 (11:59 pm AoE)
 - Notification of Acceptance – Feb 12, 2020 (11:59 pm AoE)